jmreidy/grunt-browserify/README.md

 #### browserifyOptions
 Type: Object

 A hash of options that are passed to browserify during instantiation.
+Task-level `browserifyOptions` are not merged into target-level options.
+If a target overrides task-level `browserifyOptions`, it overrides all of it.
 [Browserify Github README](https://github.com/substack/node-browserify#var-b--browserifyfiles-or-opts)

 #### watch